-This can help the physician determine if an infection might cause urinary hesitancy symptoms.
+This can help the physician determine if an infection might cause hesitancy in urination symptoms.
 There are cases where the doctor may prefer to swab the urethra’s inside – the swab will then be sent to a laboratory.
 This can also help to determine if an infection is present.

 Other tests that might also be conducted to determine possible underlying causes of urinary hesitancy include:

 - Pressure flow testing, where a catheter is used to determine the pressure on the inside of the patient’s bladder.